nelsonrepublic/nelsonrepublic/UPDATED-faqs.md

 ####

-Users can find available NFTs under YNFTs ‘Buy’ tab - [https://ynft.club/buy?type=live](https://ynft.club/buy?type=live) .
+Users can find available NFTs under the marketplace's ‘Buy’ tab - [https://ynft.club/buy?type=live](https://ynft.club/buy?type=live) .

 Helped by the implementation of various filters, users can both bid and buy.